bbatsov/blog/_posts/2011-09-12-ruby-style-guide.markdown

 * Do not mess around in core classes when writing libraries. (do not monkey patch them)
 * Do not program defensively.
 See this [article](http://www.erlang.se/doc/programming_rules.shtml#HDR11.) for more details.
 * Keep the code simple (subjective, but still...).
 Each method should have a single well-defined responsibility.
-* Avoid more than 3 Level of  block nesting.
+* Avoid more than 3 levels of block nesting.
 * Don't overdesign.
 Overly complex solutions tend to be brittle and hard to maintain.
 * Don't underdesign.
 A solution to a problem should be as simple as possible... but it should not be simpler than that.
 Poor initial design